mscoutermarsh/contestant-poll/readme.md

 Contestant Poll API
 ===========================
-mscoutermarsh

-**Purpose:**
-API for tracking votes.
+An API for tracking votes.
 To limit cheating, instead of using a captcha, use simple math!

 API is all contained within *votes.rb.*

 An example of how it could be implemented is in the public folder.
 **See it running on Heroku:** [HTML/JavaScript Implementation](http://voteAPI.heroku.com/vote.html "voteAPI")

 For a vote to be valid is must be created and then confirmed (by answering a simple math problem).